iTunes Match begins international roll-out

 Upon launching the iTunes application in any of the countries mentioned above, a new iTunes Match tab is available under the iTunes Store tab in the left-hand navigation pane.
 Here, users can complete the subscription process, costing €24.99 in Ireland and £21.99 in the UK, with similar fees expected in other countries.

-MacTrast has put together a great guide to using iTunes Match and small one-time hack to improve the audio quality of your entire music library using the service.
+MacTrast has put together a great guide to using iTunes Match and a small one-time hack to improve the audio quality of your entire music library using the service.